uemurm/SeleniumBDD/JOURNAL.md

 - [x] Introduce Cucumber to make it behaviour-driven.
 - [x] Find a website that is simpler than eBay.com.au
 - [x] Maximise browser window size before interacting elements.

+## 2025-05-16 Fri
+Tests failed as the web page was displayed in Chinese.
+Set locale then.

 ## 2025-05-13 Tue
 Fleshed out README.md with more details about the project, including technologies used, getting started instructions, and project structure highlights.